-Below are some in-depth explanations of the most significant elements of modern Italian culture.
+Below are some in-depth explanations of the most significant elements of modern Italy and its culture.
 For a general overview of the country and its history, see Italy.

 Politics, or: an exercise in hilarity

-Political parties: party till dawn!During the Cold War, the Italian political landscape was split in two halves: one was Pro-USA, the other was pro-USSR.
-After the The Great Politics Mess-Up, when political parties lost their free money courtesy of the CIA or KGB, politicians began mercilessly embezzling public funds and accepting bribes from pretty much everyone.
-After a series of scandals and investigations - "Tangentopoli" note - trials took place between 1992 and 1996 and made the past political establishment pay for what it did.
+Political parties: party till dawn!During the Cold War, the Italian political landscape was split in two halves: one was the Vatican-influenced, pro-American Democrazia Cristiana, while the other was the Moscow-guided Partito Comunista Italiano.
+There were of course other parties in between, but they (with the exception of the Socialist Party) never mattered that much.
+After the The Great Politics Mess-Up - when these two political giants dissolved - politicians lost their free money courtesy of the CIA or KGB and began mercilessly embezzling public funds or accepting bribes from pretty much everybody.
+After a series of scandals and investigations, the "Tangentopoli" note trials took place between 1992 and 1996 and made the past political establishment pay for what it did.
 Some of the political factions that emerged remain active to this day relatively unchanged, while many others simply disbanded.
-A list of the current (2013) parties can be found below, starting from the far left.
+A list of the current (2014) parties can be found below, starting from the far-left.